 But Google, don’t think we don’t notice that your first-page listings are now dominated by paid ad placement and articles rather than business sites.
+Do those who sign up with Google Adwords get preference?
 Are your search engines deliberately making search terms more imprecise so that businesses are willing to pay $8 a click?

 It does not matter, even if you are king, if that’s true or not.
 Just that it’s believed.
 You heard it here first.
 Bing will soon be a real challenge to Google because no one feels comfortable with so much power in the hands of one despot.

 Cafe du Monde coffee Tom Dougherty, CEO - Stealing Share 16 October 2019 Cafe Du Monde elicits an experience, what’s not to love?
 I woke up early this morning.
 Well, that’s a bit of an understatement.
 More like 3:30 in the morning early.
 Nonetheless, an...